aspose-total-cloud/Aspose.Total-Products/total/en/android/conversion/pps-to-svg/_index.md

 ---title: Convert PowerPoint to SVG, PPS to SVG FREE Converter or Android SDKdescription: Free Conversion of PPS to SVG by using Android Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---